sd17fall/softdes.web/_assignments/mini-project-2-computational-art.md

 statement can be found [here](http://www.saic.edu/media/saic/pdfs/lifesaic/careerco-opcenter/workingartistsseries/Handout_WorkingArtist_WritingYourArtistStatement.pdf).

-In order to make it into the exhibition you should have your content there no 1:00 PM the day that the assignment is due.
+In order to make it into the exhibition you should have your content there no later than
+{{ page.gallery_due | date: '%-H:%M %P' }} the day that the assignment is due.